A Competition of Ideals: A Review of Simon Denny's 'The Founder's Paradox'

-It is not unusual for those discussing Denny’s work to comment on its slipperiness, its refusal to assume a particular position … However, what strikes me about The Founder’s Paradox is not the extent to which it is slippery, but instead the extent to which it isn’t
+It is not unusual for those discussing Denny’s work to comment on its slipperiness, its refusal to assume a particular position … However, what strikes me about The Founder’s Paradox is not the extent to which it is slippery, but instead the extent to which it isn’t.

 However, what strikes me about The Founder’s Paradox is not the extent to which it is slippery, but instead the extent to which it isn’t.
 Denny does not here retreat into shoulder shrugging.
 Rather, he gets very close indeed to adopting a stance.
 The Founder’s Paradox contrasts two opposing ideological systems that offer potential ‘next steps’ to follow the third way centrism found today in many countries, including Aotearoa.
-The first system is ‘fourth way’ collectivism, particularly as outlined in The New Zealand Project (2017), by the local thinker Max Harris.
-The second is libertarian individualism, particularly as outlined in Zero to One: Notes on Startups, or How to Build the Future (2014) by the German-born American entrepreneur Peter Thiel, and in a favourite book of his, The Sovereign Individual (1999), by ‘investment advisors’ James Dale Davidson and Lord William Rees-Mogg.
+The first system is ‘fourth way’ collectivism, particularly as outlined in The New Zealand Project (2017) by local thinker Max Harris.
+The second is libertarian individualism, particularly as outlined in Zero to One: Notes on Startups, or How to Build the Future (2014) by German-born American entrepreneur (and New Zealand citizen) Peter Thiel, and in a favourite book of his, The Sovereign Individual (1999), by ‘investment advisors’ James Dale Davidson and Lord William Rees-Mogg.

 Fourth Way Silhouette Twister wall weavings (dated 2017, like all the Denny works on show) takes the form of three large hangings: one for the instruction sheet, one for the spinner, and one for the mat.
 Denny redesigns the already minimally competitive Twister as a cooperative, society-strengthening game.
 The instructions comprise a series of propositions for the betterment of Aotearoa derived from The New Zealand Project, including decarceration, decolonisation, and environmental protection.
 As players plant their hands and feet on the familiar coloured spots, they engage with such problems as agricultural emissions, educational inequality, and homelessness, and activate such novel solutions as an alternative metric to GDP, a universal basic income, and a Zero Carbon Act.

 The work is easily one of the most compelling in the exhibition, at least to this broadly liberal writer who loves a good weaving.
-Its form feels highly appropriate, both evoking a coming together, and recalling the old relationship between progressive thought and craft-based art (think, for example, of the relationship between socialism and the Arts and Crafts movement).
+Its form feels highly appropriate, both evoking a coming together, and recalling the old relationship between progressive thought and craft-based art (think, for instance, of the relationship between socialism and the Arts and Crafts movement).
 The hangings possess a pleasing tactility, furthering the notion – already suggested by the choice of game – that collectivism can include a sensual dimension.
 Playing Twister need not be erotic.
 After all, it is designed to be played by children as well as adults.
 However, the work reminds me that leftist thinking has long held that social cooperation can be strengthened by physical engagement, including sex (the free-love movement of the mid 20th century is just one example).
 In Denny’s Twister, adults mash bodies for the good of the group.